 |Self Employed Visa||238€||674€||80€|

-Payment strategies for an applicant for a Spanish visa vary from country to country.
+Payment methods for a Spanish visa vary from country to country.
 It all depends on how Spain governs the application of visas in your country of residency.

-In certain countries, you will have to pay a fee at the Consulate or Visa Application Centre, wherever you send your application.
+In certain countries, you will have to pay a fee at the Consulate or Visa Application Center.
 They just accept a money order or a cashier’s check.
 Personal checks, credit cards and debit cards shall not be accepted.

 In order to fulfill your visa application you will need to present the following documents: